Artificial Intelligence and Metaverse Activations: A Summary

 Concurrently with my national speaking on these topics, I decided - in September of 2022 - to start hosting online workshops for interior designers with Annilee on metaverse activations.

-This year, 2023, we’ve also added AI to our workshop mix, since I’ve been very active in learning Midjourney and discussing the pros and cons of artificial intelligence with members of my private Facebook community for interior designers, Design Wealth - a very active private group of 1500+ of North America’s top interior designers that I’ve had daily conversations with for 7 years now.
+In 2023, we also added AI to our workshop mix, since I’d been very active in learning Midjourney and discussing the pros and cons of artificial intelligence with members of my private Facebook community for interior designers, Design Wealth - a very active private group of 1700+ of North America’s top interior designers that I’ve had daily conversations with for 9 years now.

-Below is an image of our July 23 workshop participants.
-You can find and register for our monthly workshops on this link:
+Below is an image of our July 23, 2023 workshop participants.

 Here is a lovely testimonial we received from Heather Jennings, principal of Blackwell and Jennings, about our July 2023 workshop.
 Follow Heather on Instagram here to see some of her beautiful AI images.